steeelydan/js2eel/README.md

 -   Make a distribution: In `scripts`, run `./dist.sh`
 -   You'll find the built executable for your platform in the `dist` folder

-### c) Run the Development Build
+### c.
+Run the Development Build

 -   Have `Node.js` 18 or higher installed
--   Have a unixoid terminal emulator installed
+-   Have a terminal emulator installed
     -   Linux, MacOS: `bash` or `zsh`
     -   Windows: `git bash` (included with `git`)
 -   Clone this repo